amitmse/in_Python_/Others/README.md

 - Null Hypothesis (H0): This hypothesis states that there is no effect or difference, and it is the hypothesis you attempt to reject with your test.
 - Alternative Hypothesis (H1 or Ha): This hypothesis is what you might believe to be true or hope to prove true.
 It is usually considered the opposite of the null hypothesis.

-- Significance level: Often denoted by alpha (α), is the probability of rejecting the null hypothesis when it is true.
+- Significance level: A significance level is used to determine if the null hypothesis is true or not.
+Often denoted by alpha (α), is the probability of accurately rejecting the null hypothesis.
   Common choices for α are 0.05 (5%), 0.01 (1%), and 0.10 (10%).
+  The significance level is the probability of a Type I error, i.e., rejecting a null hypothesis that is true.

+- Confidence level: The confidence level indicates the probability of obtaining the same results if you repeat the same data collection processes like tests, polls, or surveys.
+  The confidence level is established before conducting the data integration and collection, typically between 90% and 99%.
+It helps you determine whether the results from sample data apply to the entire population.
   The confidence level and significance level are related.
 If you have a 95% confidence interval, it corresponds to a 5% significance level in the hypothesis test.
+  Confidence level indicates the probability of drawing accurate conclusions based on sample data.
+The significance level is a concept that deals with testing a hypothesis and avoiding a type I error, while the confidence level deals more with the precision of the results despite the repetition of the test.
+These two concepts have an inverse relationship, meaning that if the significance level increases, the confidence level decreases, and vice versa.
+If you want to be more certain of the conclusions you draw, your confidence level needs to be higher.
+  Both confidence level and significance level are used to determine the confidence interval.
+Confidence level = 1-Significance level

 - Confidence Intervals: It is a range of values within which the true population value likely falls, with a certain level of confidence.
   Think of it as an estimate, but instead of just giving a single number, it provides a range.
   This range is calculated from a sample of data and tells you how accurately your sample represents the entire population.